Castle Rock Rock Climbing

 or www.freeclimb.co.nz for more details.

-Three main areas: Kookmeyers, Buddah Wall and Quiet Earth Wall
+Four main areas: Kookmeyers, Buddah Wall, Quiet Earth Wall and Western Wall

 2 hours drive from Auckland.
 Drive towards Coromandel township.
 3km before Coromandel town turn right down the 309 road.
 After a few km's you will pass a Waterworks on your left.
 200m past the waterworks will be a turn off on your left down a dirt road labelled 'Castle Rock road'.
 Follow this dirt road, taking the turn off labelled 'Castle rock'.
 Don't go down any random forrestry side roads.
 When you are near Castle Rock (the huge clearly visible set of cliffs) park on the side of the road.
 Their is a large arrow on the side of the road make out of stones marking the start of the track.